hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 > protocol uses for its implementation, the only way to run several databases
 > using different replication protocols (e.g. Bitcoin and Ethereum and Solana)
 > within the same hardware instance is run them with a DBMS.

+So, having a single DBMS instance running several databases with replication protocols specific to each of them makes node maintenance cost cheaper in case the amount of hardware necessary to sub-shard the state of each of them is lower than the amount of hardware necessary to run each node independently.

 ## Alright, alright.
 You're not pitching this for nothing, right?
 You do have something up your sleeve?